Don’t Know What to Ask Human Resources Professionals? – 5 Killer Questions to Ace Screening Interviews

 If you have a screening interview coming up then you are doing something right when it comes to your marketing materials.

-The challenge now is delivering your strongest job interview performance in front of a hiring manager.
+The challenge now is delivering your strongest job interview performance so that you move beyond round one to get to the hiring manager.